-1. Long Wait Times
+1. Customer Service Issues in Retail: Long Wait Times

 Your business can eliminate long customer lines and reduce wait times by implementing an effective queue management system for retail.
 Doing so will empower your customers to wait where they want – from home, at the office while they finish work, or at a local cafe.
 Or they can spend that time browsing your store and adding more items to their basket – a win-win!